 Our Co-founder and CEO, Jon Reynolds, who has been recently diagnosed at autistic, feels deeply connected to the problem.
 He was overweight as a child and didn’t enjoy being active, especially in from of others.
 By his own admission, he dislikes team sports too – “what you are meant to do to play sport doesn’t make sense to me”.
 However, the school he attended coupled with an ambition to join the Army spurred him on to remain active and ‘join in’.
 Most inactive children simple won’t get the chance to make the change as he did.

-We are team of two former British Army Officers (CEO & COO) and a CTO with 30-years experience in the film, television and gaming industries.
+We are team of two former British Army Officers (CEO & COO) and a CTO with 30+ years experience in the gaming industry.
 We are effective leaders, organisers and decision makers, whilst also being extremely creative.
-Click on our faces to see us on LinkedIn.
+Click on our faces to connect with us on LinkedIn

-We’re aligned to the UN’s Mission for a more sustainable future for all, including children.
+We’re 100% aligned to the UN’s Mission for a healthier and more sustainable future.

 We will intervene early in a child’s life to help them learn about the importance of remaining healthy, ensuring that they develop positive habits that last a lifetime.

 Our narrative will help children learn about sustainability and the critical role that they play in managing consumption and production patterns.